niladrighoshal/Shopping-list/README.md

 3. Start using the Shopping List application as described in the "How to Use" section above.

-Dependencies
+## Dependencies
 This project uses the following external libraries:

-Font Awesome: Used to provide icons for buttons in the application.
+- Font Awesome: Used to provide icons for buttons in the application.

-License
-This project is licensed under the MIT License.
+- License: This project is licensed under the MIT License.

-Contact
+## Contact
 For any questions or inquiries, feel free to contact the project maintainer:

 Name: Niladri Ghoshal

 Email: niladrighoshal.14@gmail.com